-Many of your OSA symptoms - including snoring, morning headaches, dry mouth, and difficulty waking up—will get better soon after you start treatment.
+Many of your obstructive sleep apnea symptoms - including snoring, morning headaches, dry mouth, and difficulty waking up—will get better soon after you start treatment.
 While some symptoms will improve the first night you use treatment, other symptoms may take longer to go away.
 Daytime sleepiness and your memory improve faster when you wear your CPAP device for the entire night rather than removing it part way through the night.
 After you start treatment, you'll feel more alert and less sleepy during the day.

-If you use CPAP to treat OSA, you need to regularly clean the device and replace the supplies.
+If you use CPAP to treat obstructive sleep apnea, you need to regularly clean the device and replace the supplies.
 Many CPAP machines store information about how well they are working.
 Visit your doctor regularly to review the information on your CPAP machine and to make sure it's working well.
 If you use an OA, keep it clean, and follow up with a sleep specialist and a dentist as OAs may cause your teeth to shift.

 Managing the Disease